Neclow/manusript_template/README.md

 # A general manuscript template, suitable for pre-printing to arXiv/bioRxiv

-Mainly inspired by the Leo Stein's [orcidlink](https://ctan.org/pkg/orcidlink?lang=en) package, and the bioRxiv templaes from the [Royle](https://github.com/roylelab/manuscript-templates) and [Henriques](https://www.overleaf.com/latex/templates/henriqueslab-biorxiv-template/nyprsybwffws) labs.
+Mainly inspired by the Leo Stein's [orcidlink](https://ctan.org/pkg/orcidlink?lang=en) package, and the bioRxiv templates from the [Royle](https://github.com/roylelab/manuscript-templates) and [Henriques](https://www.overleaf.com/latex/templates/henriqueslab-biorxiv-template/nyprsybwffws) labs.